kbroman/hipsteR/index.md

-And while I'm talking packages, I should mention [ROpenSci](http://ropensci.org/), an effort to create packages to easily accessing all kinds of data repositories from R. Take a look at [their list](http://ropensci.org/packages/).
+And while I'm talking packages, I should mention [ROpenSci](http://ropensci.org/), an effort to create packages to access all kinds of data repositories from R. Take a look at [their list](http://ropensci.org/packages/).